pbellerive/validate.js/README.md

 # validate.js

-validate.js is a lightweight JavaScript form validation library inspired by CodeIgniter.
+yavjs is a fork of validate.js and is lightweight JavaScript form validation library.

 ## Features

 - Validate form fields from over a dozen rules
+- Can call manually field validation and form validation
 - No dependencies
 - Customizable Messages
 - Supply your own validation callbacks for custom rules